Blog

 Catherine Brooks, parenting blogger, teacher and mum of four shares her own experience of being an outsider, and how we can cross social divides to make Jesus known.

-And yet, I think we can all remember a time when we felt like an “outsider.”
+And yet, I think many of us can remember a time when we felt like an ‘outsider.’

-I had only been a Christian for one year when I went off to university.
-It quickly became apparent that I was quite different from the people around me.
-Many students were from the South of England and had attended private schools, whereas I was from a little village near Middlesbrough in the northeast.
+I had been a Christian for just over a year when I went off to university.
+I’d felt excited to meet new people, but when I got there I quickly felt like I was different from everyone else.
+It seemed that most of the students were from prestigious private schools (I was from a state school) and were from the South of England, whereas I was from a little village near Middlesbrough in the North East.

-It was clear that some people looked down on me based on the way I talked and the way I dressed.
-I felt prejudged, and I think you pick up on that quickly when you meet someone.
+It was clear that some people looked down on me, based on the way I talked and my cultural background.
+If someone you meet is judging you, you pick up on it very quickly.

 But others were really kind.
-I was so grateful to the Christians who helped me –they studied the Bible with me, loved me, and discipled me.
-I’m sure they felt I was very different from them, but they were patient with me.
+I was, in many ways, a mess—and I will always be grateful to the Christians who helped me.
+They studied the Bible with me, loved me, and discipled me.
+I’m sure they felt I was very different from them, but they showed me Christ-like patience.

-And that’s how we’re all called to be - people who cross social divides –both in the church and when we share the gospel with non-believers.
+And as followers of Jesus, we’re all called to be people who cross social divides—both in the church and when we share the gospel with unbelievers.

-Jesus’ words in The Great Commission – “Go and make disciples of all nations…”– push us beyond our social circles, to share Jesus with those who don’t look like us.
+Jesus’ words in The Great Commission—“Go and make disciples of all nations…”—push us beyond our social circles, to share Jesus with those who don’t look like us, talk like us, or even think like us.

 Make the First Move

-A few months later she gave her life to Christ, and I asked her: “What did you think when you first met me?”.
-I was curious, because on the surface we’re really quite different.
-And she shared that she was struck by my kindness.
-She had lived on the estate for 12 years, and I was the first person to ever invite her to their home.
+Recently, I asked her, “What did you think when you first met me?”
+She told me that when we met, she had lived on our local estate for twelve years, and I was the first person to ever invite her into their home.

 She said, “I didn’t want to look at the Bible, but I wanted a friend.

-So just take that step.
-You never know how God wants to use you to bless other people.
-Our modern culture often doesn’t practice hospitality, but that’s what makes it such a powerful witness when we do.
+So just take that step—you never know how God wants to use you to bless other people.
+Our culture doesn’t practise much hospitality, but that’s what makes it such a powerful witness when we do.
+I’m nothing special, and I get nervous about reaching out to people, but God can use me because His Spirit is in me.

 I’ve also realised that even asking someone to do you a favour can bless that person!
-A lady at our church invited people to help her stuff envelopes for her job, which allowed new friendships to blossom.
+A lady at our church once invited people over to help her stuff envelopes for her work, which allowed new friendships to blossom.

 Find a Point of Connection

 Making the first move is great, but we can still struggle because we fear we won’t have anything in common with that person.
-But when we stay curious about people, we can often discover at least one thing we have in common.
+What will we talk about?
+But when we stay curious about people, we can often discover points of connection.

 It was one of those moments where I thought, I can’t talk to you about this right now.

-But we continued chatting about different things, and she began speaking about the food she loves to cook for her son.
+As we continued chatting about different things, she mentioned some of the foods she loves to cook for her son.
 It was the same kind of food I like to cook.
-It was a small moment of connection, but I began to realise there were lots of ways we were really similar.
+It was a small moment of connection, but I began to realise there were lots of ways we were similar.

-And before she left, I was able to offer to pray for her –and she accepted.
-It was a wonderful opportunity, as I don’t think anyone had prayed for her before.
+And before she left, I was able to offer to pray for her, which thankfully she accepted.
+It was a wonderful opportunity, especially because I don’t think anyone had prayed with her before.

-Afterwards, I was just reflecting on how, if I'd seen it all on paper, I might have thought, We’re just so different.
-But actually, we’re not that different – we just have different experiences.
+Afterwards, I was just reflecting on how, if I'd seen it all written down on paper, I might have thought, We’re just so different, how would I ever connect with this person?
+But actually, we’re not that different—we’ve just had different experiences.

-And this example is shown in scripture.
+This idea of finding a point of connection is shown in Scripture.
 In Acts 17, when Paul goes to Athens and walks around the city, he’s greatly distressed because it’s full of idols.
-He’s a Pharisee by background, and they’re totally different from him.
+In terms of their religion, these Greeks have a completely different background to Paul.

-But he finds a connection point and says to them, “I see that in every way you are very religious.”
-And then he shares the gospel.
+Paul could have thought, I’ll let someone else talk to these Greeks.
+Imagine if he had!
+But instead he found a connection point and said to them, “I see that in every way you are very religious.”
+Then he shared the gospel.

 Pray

-Pray that the Lord would open your eyes to opportunities to connect with the people we meet.
+Let’s pray that the Lord would open our eyes to opportunities to connect with the people we meet.

-And I pray that you, being rooted and established in love, may have power, together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ’ (Ephesians 3:17-18, NIV)
+And I pray that you, being rooted and established in love, may have power, together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ’ (Ephesians 3:17-19).

-To hear more from Catherine, you can check out Episode 3 of our Everyday Evangelism podcast, where we discuss how to overcome a common struggle when sharing Jesus: "But I tend to hand around people like me".
+To hear more from Catherine, you can check out Episode 3 of our Everyday Evangelism podcast, "But I tend to hang around people like me".
+Or watch via the link below.

 Written by: Catherine Brooks